OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 isolated (Fig. \@ref(fig:eberg-fs)) with higher probability.
 Hence, a more generic approach (Strategy #2) from declustering, is to use the `case.weights` parameter to instruct `ranger` to put more emphasis on isolated points / remove impact of clustered points.
-This weighted estimation of model parameters is common in regression, and also in spatial statistics (see e.g. the [nlme::gls](https://stat.ethz.ch/R-manual/R-devel/library/nlme/html/gls.html) Generalized Least Square (GLS) function).
+The weighted estimation of model parameters is common in regression, and also in spatial statistics (see e.g. the [nlme::gls](https://stat.ethz.ch/R-manual/R-devel/library/nlme/html/gls.html) Generalized Least Square (GLS) function).
 Theoretical basis for GLS / weighted regression is that the points that are clustered might also be spatially correlated, and that means that they would introduce bias in